troclaux/notes/aws.md

 - options to manage aws
   - aws management console
-  - aws CLI
+  - AWS Command Line Interface (CLI)
-  - aws SDK: allows the access and management of aws services programmatically
+  - AWS Software Developer Kit (SDK): allows the access and management of aws services programmatically
+    - Used whenever you want to call APIs

 - reliability: ability to recover from failures and maintain availability
   - dynamically acquire computing resources to meet demand